-By Jodi Nelson and Anne Peterson
+By Anne Peterson

 You’ve already put a lot of work into identifying the facility needs and associated costs in your school district, and the community survey is complete.
 All that time and effort has translated into a facility referendum.
 Now the challenge is to educate your voters on the importance of the project so they feel right checking “Yes” in the voting booth.